WriteRead024/GHCP-PythonTesting/project-DToC.md

 # Project Descriptive Table of Contents

-This project concerns the popular Python programming language as represented at [python.org](python.org).&nbsp; Additional conceptual context information can be found in the 'conceptual-context.md' file.
+This project concerns the popular Python programming language as represented at [python.org](python.org).&nbsp; Additional conceptual context information can be found in the 'conceptual-context.md' file and in 'md' files in each of the several subdirectories.

 1) Python What